-Alan Bergman – You absolutely love kayaking and you’re also a fishing fanatic.
+Alan Bergman – You absolutely love kayaking and you’re also a fishing fanatic, reading every Guide you can find on kayak and fishing tools alike.
 Combine those interests and join the multitudes of paddlers who are discovering just how exciting and gratifying kayak fishing is.

 By leaving the shore or dock behind and casting from your kayak instead, you are achieving two major benefits:

 1) you will quickly find that you’re accessing areas of the water that were previously unreachable;

 2) and, you are getting exercise and burning calories traveling to and from your favorite fishing spots.

 Can life get much better?
 Let’s explore these benefits further.